zz026412/nwss/README.md

 ```

 ### JSON Schema
+If you make any changes to the WaterSampleSchema class, then you'll need to re-generate the JSON schema.
 To re-generate the JSON schema:
 ```python
 python3 schematize.py
 ```

+If you need to tweak or fix bugs in the JSON schema that is output by that script, then you'll need to make the changes within that code.

 ### Demo